-Chapter three has two major purposes.
+Chapter Three has two major purposes.
 First, it articulates the kinds of thinking and reasoning that students are expected to demonstrate when responding to the assessment tasks and items.
-Three practices are presented: (1) understanding technological principles, (2) developing solutions and achieving goals, and (3) communicating and collaborating.
+Three practices are presented: (1) understanding technological principles; (2) developing solutions and achieving goals; and (3) communicating and collaborating.
 Each practice is applied to the three major technology and engineering literacy areas in a chart.
-There are also tables that apply the practices to selected principles and to the subareas.
-Illustrative tasks and items suggest how the practices can be represented along with targets in each of the areas and subareas.
+There are also tables that apply the practices to selected principles and to the sub-areas.
+Illustrative tasks and items suggest how the practices can be represented along with targets in each of the areas and sub-areas.

-Next, the chapter describes the contexts for the assessment-that is, the core school subjects and areas of technology, such as humanities, social sciences, medical imaging, publishing, or recycling, that will serve as backdrops for assessment questions.
-The choice and presentation of contexts are important because the framework cannot assume that students have prior knowledge of a specific topic or technology.
+Next the chapter describes the contexts for the assessment-that is, the core school subjects and areas of technology, such as humanities, social sciences, medical imaging, publishing, or recycling, that will serve as backdrops for assessment questions.
+The choice and presentation of contexts is important because the framework and specifications cannot assume that students have prior knowledge of a specific topic or technology.
 If information about a specific type of technology is needed to respond to an item, this information must be provided to students in the item as contextual detail.
 Potential contexts are discussed within the three major areas: Technology and Society, Design and Systems, and Information and Communication Technology.
 Each of the three areas has a chart that provides examples of how different contexts can be used to formulate tasks and items in each of the three assessment areas.

-Chapter Four: Overview of the Assessment Design
+Chapter Four: Overview of the Assessment Design and Specifications for Item Design